zelanko/sql-docs.pt-br/docs/connect/odbc/windows/dsn-wizard-1.md

 ### <a name="next"></a>Próximo

-Para prosseguir para a próxima tela do assistente, clique em **Avançar**.
+Para passar para a próxima tela do assistente, clique em **Próximo**.

 ## <a name="next-steps"></a>Próximas etapas